 'Charged' Explains How Prosecutors And Plea Bargains Drive Mass Incarceration

-The U.S. prison population is booming; it is estimated nearly 2.2 million people were incarcerated in America in 2016, and as many people in the U.S. have criminal records as have graduated from four-year colleges.
+The U.S. prison population is booming.
+It is estimated nearly 2.2 million people were incarcerated in America in 2016, and as many people in the U.S. have criminal records as have graduated from four-year colleges.

 Journalist and Yale Law lecturer Emily Bazelon attributes America's high incarceration rates to prosecutors more than judges.
-She says that in the 1980s, when crime was on the rise, legislators across the country passed laws with mandatory minimum sentences that disproportionately affect black and brown communities.
+She says that in the 1980s, when crime was on the rise, legislators across the country passed laws with mandatory minimum sentences that have disproportionately affected black and brown communities.

 "That set up prosecutors to be able to determine the punishment by the charge they bring in," Bazelon says.
 "And so we're still living with that change — even though crime has really fallen since that time."